COMP0016-GROUP13/CareQualityDashboard/README.md

 To run tests, you will also need to update the [`.env.test`](./.env.test) file with passwords you configured in `.env` (e.g. your PostgreSQL and Keycloak passwords).

 At the moment, you also need a secret Realm file for Keycloak.
-Get the `care_quality_dashboard_realm.json` secret file from Shubham, and place this into a folder called `keycloak` in your project root (i.e. `./keycloak/care_quality_dashboard_realm/json`).
+Get the `care_quality_dashboard_realm.json` secret file from Nathan or Sarvesh, and place this into a folder called `keycloak` in your project root (i.e. `./keycloak/care_quality_dashboard_realm/json`).

 ### Developing locally